Chernivtsi Oblast: History

 Chernivtsi oblast was created on August 7, 1940, in the wake of the Soviet occupation of Bessarabia and Northern Bukovina.
 The oblast was organized out of the northeast part of Ținutul Suceava of Kingdom of Romania, joining parts of three historical regions: northern half of Bukovina, northern half of the Hotin County county of Bessarabia, and Hertsa region, which was part of the Dorohoi county (presently Botoșani County) of proper Moldavia.

-Archaeological sites in the region date back to 43,000-45,000 BC, with finds including a mammoth bone dwelling from the Middle Paleolithic.
+Archaeological sites in the region date back to 43,000–45,000 BC, with finds including a mammoth bone dwelling from the Middle Paleolithic.
 The Cucuteni-Trypillian culture flourished in the area.
 In the Middle Ages, the region was inhabited by East Slavic tribes White Croats and Tivertsi.
 From the end of the 10th century, it became a part of the Kievan Rus', then Principality of Halych, and in the mid-14th century of the Principality of Moldavia (which in the 16th century became a vassal of the Ottoman Empire).
 In 1775, two counties of Moldavia, since then known as Bukovina, were annexed by the Habsburg monarchy as part of the Austrian Empire and its final iteration Austria-Hungary.
 In 1812, one half of Moldavia, since then known as Bessarabia, was annexed by the Russian Empire.
 Hertsa region remained in Moldavia until its union with Wallachia in 1859, a union which in 1881 became the Kingdom of Romania.
 In 1918 both provinces of Bukovina and Bessarabia united with the Kingdom of Romania.

 The Soviet occupation began on June 28, 1940.
 In addition to Bessarabia, the USSR demanded Northern Bukovina as compensation for the occupation of Bessarabia by Romania from 1918 to 1940.
 Hertsa region was not included in the demands that the Soviet Union addressed to Romania, but was occupied at the same time.
-Most of the occupied territories were organized on August 2, 1940, as the Moldavian Soviet Socialist Republic, while the remainder, including the Chenivtsi Oblast, which was formed on August 7, 1940, were included in the Ukrainian Soviet Socialist Republic.
+Most of the occupied territories were organized on August 2, 1940, as the Moldavian Soviet Socialist Republic, while the remainder, including the Chernivtsi Oblast, which was formed on August 7, 1940, were included in the Ukrainian Soviet Socialist Republic.